 Look for people who want to test their limits, have some technical acumen, but also understand business challenges.
-These people exist across your organization, not just within the IT department.
 A host of individuals are able to successfully make the transition, coming from business analyst, UX, front-end web design, and business intelligence backgrounds.